globewalldesk/Mastermind/planning.md

 The layout will have the following tasks:

-* &#10003; Create header, footer, and main section.
+* [x] Create header, footer, and main section.
-* &#10003; Use Pencil to sketch the board.
+* [x] Use Pencil to sketch the board.
-* &#10003; Create a static design of the board HTML/CSS/Bootstrap.
+* [x] Create a static design of the board HTML/CSS/Bootstrap.
-* PROGRESS: Study Bootstrap so you can make sure the main board looks good on phones.
+* [] PROGRESS: Study Bootstrap so you can make sure the main board looks good on phones.
-* Check your resources that all needed HTML tags etc. are there; validate.
+* [] Check your resources that all needed HTML tags etc. are there; validate.

 #### Input Pegs